JBlitzar/stor/JOURNAL.md

 - add other spoof regulatory markings lol (FCC, CE, ROHS)

 Anyways this was mostly just a whimsical thing I did

+TODOs:

+- double check the premise of the schematic more closely
+- Write firmware (non-trivial!)
+- Get a quote + BOM optimize
+- Docs, good README, flashing instructions
+- potentially a beauty render